jkniest/hue-it-documentation/docs/authentication/local/README.md

 # Local authentication

 To authenticate locally with your Phillips Hue bridge you need to be on the same Wi-Fi network as the bridge, and you need physical access to the bridge.

 If you want to control your lights from outside your network, please see [Cloud authentication](/authentication/cloud/).

 ## Finding the IP address
 Before you can start, you'll need to find the IP address of your bridge.
 You can find it in your router.
-Otherwise Phillips Hue has a guide for [Hue Bridge Discovery](https://developers.meethue.com/develop/application-design-guidance/hue-bridge-discovery/).
+Otherwise, Phillips Hue has a guide for [Hue Bridge Discovery](https://developers.meethue.com/develop/application-design-guidance/hue-bridge-discovery/).

 ## First authentication
-If have never authenticated against your bridge, you'll need to create a username.
-In the context of phillips hue the username is more like a API token.
+If you have never authenticated against your bridge, you'll need to create a username.
+In the context of Phillips Hue, the username is more like an API token.
 You can generate one and reuse it later on.
-So after creating the username please store it somewhere.
+So after creating the username you should store it somewhere for later usage.

 ```php
 use jkniest\HueIt\PhillipsHue;